qbancoffee/ftdi_jtag_programmer/README.md

 I immediately cloned his repository and began modifying his design for my use.

 Ciarans project is called the SAMx4 and it's built around a Xilinx XC95144XL CPLD.
 The code was written in VHDL using the older Xilinx ISE 14.7 development environment.
 Xilinx ISE has a module called Impact which is used to  program the CPLD using a Xilinx supported debugger(programmer).
-I don't own a Xilinx programmer so I decided to find another approach.
+I don't own a Xilinx programmer so I decided to search for another approach.
+The idea is to take an inexpensive FTDI based USB to Serial converter and use it as a JTAG programmer by bit banging the I/O pins.
+There are many FTDI bases USB to serial converters but for this one you'll have to use one based on the FT232RL chip.
+I had a [Black FTDI Friend](https://learn.adafruit.com/ftdi-friend/overview) by Adafruit lying around so I used that.

 Here are the steps to compile and load the binary onto the CPLD.
 - [Download and install Xilinx ISE 14.7](#Download-and-install-Xilinx-ISE-147)